apache/flink/docs/try-flink/table_api.md

 ## Prerequisites

-This walk-through assumes that you have some familiarity with Java or Scala, but you should be able to follow along even if you come from a different programming language.
+This walkthrough assumes that you have some familiarity with Java or Scala, but you should be able to follow along even if you come from a different programming language.
 It also assumes that you are familiar with basic relational concepts such as `SELECT` and `GROUP BY` clauses.

 ## Help, I’m Stuck!